moorepants/dissertation/_sources/davisbicycle.txt

 on the treadmill but were not especially not suited to capture the motion of the bicycle on the ground.
-With this in mind, we decided to expand upon the on board measurement techniques used in the Delft Instrumented bicycle as the basic design principal as this would allow the bicycle to collect data in a variety of environments.
+With this in mind, we decided to expand upon the on board measurement techniques used in the Delft Instrumented bicycle as the basic design principle.
+This would allow the bicycle to collect data in a variety of environments.
 The most notable downside was inaccurate location tracking of the system.
 But we concluded that this wouldn't be detrimental to system identification and moved forward with the instrumentation.